IBM/z_ansible_collections_doc/source/welcome/basic-concepts.rst

         An online distribution server for hosting Ansible community content.
         It is also the command-line utility that lets users install individual Ansible Collections.

+    Group Vars
+        The group_vars/ files are files that live in a directory alongside an inventory file, with an optional file name named after each group.
+This is a convenient place to put variables that are provided to a given group, especially complex data structures, so that these variables do not have to be embedded in the inventory file or :term:`playbook<Playbook>`.

+    Host Vars
+        Just like Group Vars, a directory alongside the inventory file named ``host_vars/`` can contain a file named after each hostname in the inventory file, in YAML format.
+This provides a convenient place to assign variables to the host without having to embed them in the inventory file.
+The Host Vars file can also be used to define complex data structures that can't be represented in the inventory file.

 .. ...........................................................................
 ..
 External links: